dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 When a push event occurs the default behavior is to run the following:

-* Create/Update the METplus Docker image
+* Create/Update the METplus Docker image.
-* Look for new input data
+* Look for new input data.
-* Run unit tests
+* Run unit tests.
-* Run any use cases marked to run (see :ref:`cg-ci-use-case-tests`)
+* Run any use cases marked to run (see :ref:`cg-ci-use-case-tests`).

 If the push is on the *develop* or a *main_vX.Y* branch, then all of the use cases are run.